prof-rossetti/nyu-info-2335-201905/exercises/monthly-sales-reporting/README.md

 ## Learning Objectives

-  + Create a new Python application to automate a business process.
+  + Create a Python application to automate a business process.
   + Practice using Python to process CSV files.
   + Practice researching and leveraging the capabilities provided by Python modules and third-party packages.